 What are the best ways of getting to University?

 - See the results of the UC Commuter Challenge.
 Different travel modes were raced against each other to see what mode most commonly reached University the fastest, including people finding a legitimate park.

 - Driving your car may not be the optimum mode!
 Check out our Driving to UC Calculator, to see how much your car is really costing you.

-More information about your busing options here.
+Public transport rocks!
+More information about bus options in Christchurch here.